 Slowly bend your knees.
 Hands brought back, pulled ankles while inhaling, chest raised off the ground.

-- Use two hands holding the ankles will pull the chest up, creating a balance, the whole body is bent and stretched like a bow.
+- Using two hands holding the ankles will pull the chest up, creating a balance, the whole body is bent and stretched like a bow.
 Continue to take deep breaths while relaxing in this pose.

-As you can see, the underwater yoga exercises are really fun and beneficial for everyone.
+As you can see, underwater yoga exercises are really fun and beneficial for everyone.
 So let’s step out of the mat, jump into the pool today and try Aqua Yoga.
 Metta Voyage has been organizing many Yoga Retreat programs with Aqua Yoga activities for all travelers.
 Please contact us for more details!